Princes Park (stadium): Other sports

+Melbourne City and Zhejiang FC fans during their AFC Champions League match in 2023.

 The venue's most notable alternative use was as a cricket ground.
 The ground has hosted seven first-class cricket matches, including three Sheffield Shield games, and two List A matches.
 Until 2000, the ground was the home of the Carlton Cricket Club in the Victorian Premier/District Cricket competition; in 2000, the club moved to the No. 1 Oval in the wider Princes Park area to enable the football club unlimited access to the venue for year-round training.

 The Balmain Tigers took two games away from their traditional home Leichhardt Oval to Princes Park in the 1994 Winfield Cup.
-The higher crowd Balmain got was 14,762, when the Brisbane Broncos beat Balmain 36–14 in round 7 with Steve Renouf scoring 4 tries.
-From the 2006 NRL season onwards, the venue became the administrative headquarters for the Melbourne Storm rugby league club; the club relocated to the temporary home while plans were being made for the construction of a new purpose-built rectangular stadium next to the then-current Melbourne Storm home ground, Olympic Park Stadium.
+The largest attendance Balmain got for a match was 14,762, when the Brisbane Broncos beat Balmain 36–14 in round 7 with Steve Renouf scoring four tries.
+From 2006 to 2010, the venue became the administrative headquarters and training venue for the Melbourne Storm rugby league club during the construction of a purpose-built rectangular stadium next to the then-current Melbourne Storm home ground, Olympic Park Stadium.
+The Storm hosted one preseason fixture at the venue in 2007.

-The stadium was the home ground for now defunct Association football club Carlton SC.
+The stadium was the home ground for now defunct association football club Carlton SC.
 In December 2023, A-League club Melbourne City hosted Chinese Super League club Zhejiang in the AFC Champions League due to scheduling conflicts at its usual home ground.

 Other sports, boxing and rugby, have also been played there.
 The ground was also host to a production of the opera Aida.